timlindeberg/tlang/documentation/10_Nullability.md

 # Nullability
 In `tlang` not every value can be `null`, only types that are explicitly declared as nullable.
-This removes a whole category of bugs since it's always clear whether a value exists or not.
+This removes a whole category of bugs since it's always clear whether a value can exist or not.
 A nullable type is declared by appending a `?` to the type.

 ```tlang